All Episodes

 Good grief.

-She's already gotten getting a big head.
+She's already gotten to getting a big head.

 Let's stop with the Linda talk.

-She's a wonderful lady too.
+She's a wonderful lady, too.

 Festival.